 I am an assistant professor at Louisiana State University (as of Autumn 2022).
 I am a number theorist working at the interface of analytic and algebraic number theory.
 I like to work on problems about analytic functions that encode algebraic or arithmetic information.
 I am particularly interested in explicit class field theory and the Stark conjectures.

-I have a wide variety of applied mathematical interests—generally areas where I’ve found or encountered some application of number theory—including random matrix theory, secure multiparty computation, quantum information processing, and nonlinear dispersive PDEs.
+I have a wide variety of applied mathematical interests—generally areas where I’ve found or encountered some application of number theory—including quantum information processing, frame theory, random matrix theory, secure multiparty computation, and nonlinear dispersive PDEs.